its-a-lisa/its-a-lisa-blog/content/posts/2021-01-19-simply-getting-a-list-of-twitter-followers.md

 ---
 ## Problem Statement:

-As someone who would like better control of the tweets I see from people that I am interested in; I would like to have a list of people that I am currently following in a spreadsheet so that I can group similiar people into lists and have a better user experience.
+As someone who would like better control of the tweets I see from people that I am interested in; I would like to have a list of people that I am currently following in a spreadsheet so that I can group similar people into lists and have a better user experience.

 ## Solution